Success is often built on strong personal branding — because it immediately tells us who a person is and where their expertise lies.

 Alice Thorpe describes herself on her YouTube channel as a “freelance graphic designer stumbling through life one pixel at a time.”
 Alice isn't afraid to poke fun at herself, and this self-referential tagline is a perfect introduction.

 She produces a lot of content for designers on YouTube and on her own website.
 She’s the kind of expert that never talks down to her audience.
-Her brand is casual and funny.
-This, combined with her skills makes for entertaining and informative content.
+Alice combines her casual, funny style with her expert skills to create entertaining and informative content.

-An important part of a brand's identity is voice — think Apple, Progressive, and McDonald's.
-How they speak to their target audience gives us a sense of their personality.
-Your brand voice should be authentic and Alice does a great job of consistently communicating her personality through all her fantastic content.
+An important part of a brand's identity is voice.
+Think about the voice behind brands like Apple, Progressive, and McDonald’s — you can probably imagine a specific tone and style for each one.
+How brands speak to their target audience gives us a sense of their personality.
+Much like those big brands, Alice does a great job of consistently communicating her personality through all her fantastic content.

 5. Nesha Woolery

-Nesha Woolery's site greets us with "Hey designer lady!", speaking directly to the audience she hopes to reach.
-With skills in project management and organization, Nesha offers online courses, videos, and articles targeting female designers.
+Nesha Woolery's site greets us with "Hey designer lady!" — speaking directly to the audience she hopes to reach.
+With skills in project management and organization, Nesha offers online courses, videos, and articles targeting women in design.
 She offers a specialized service to a specific demographic with a light, breezy design that complements her own personal brand aesthetic.

 7. Bill Nye